OxfordRGS/OxfordRGS.github.io/README.md

 For more information on how to join and participate in our activities, please visit our website or contact us at [christina.kassab@seh.ox.ac.uk].

-[!TERM CARD]
+>TERM CARD
-- SMASH BROS.
+>- SMASH BROS.
 Social (April 23rd 2024)
-- Dyson Demo - Prof Rob Deaves demonstrating Dyson's 360 Visial Navigation System (June 7th 2024)
+>- Dyson Demo - Prof Rob Deaves demonstrating Dyson's 360 Visial Navigation System (June 7th 2024)

 ## Committee Members
 - President: Carl Hentges